aibolem/vexflow-wiki-vexchords/--Migrating-to-ESLint.md

+# Archived

+This page is an archive of the work completed in July 2016 to use eslint to enforce code quality / style.
+As of 2021, VexFlow still uses [eslint](https://eslint.org/).
+See: .eslintrc

+---

 Currently VexFlow is in the process of migrating to [eslint](http://eslint.org/).
 Using a much stricter config than the previous jshint config provided.

 * [Currently completed files](https://github.com/0xfe/vexflow/wiki/Migrating-to-ESLint#complete)